Swift Microwave Treatment

 Are microwaves safe?

-Microwaves have been used in clinics for over 30 years, particularly in the fields of cancer and tumour treatment.
+Microwaves have been used in clinics for over 30 years.
 Microwaves are a form of non-ionising radiation, which means they cannot cause damage to the DNA of living things.

 How many treatments will I need?